Anxiety disorders: Introduction

 Anxiety disorders: Symptoms

 The symptoms of anxiety disorders are due to the body's reaction to stress called the fright, fight or flight response.
 This reaction developed in early human evolution as a means to increase alertness and readiness to react to dangerous stressors, such as the threat of a man-eating predator.
-When confronted with a stressor, the body's nervous system reacts by releasing the chemical epinephrine, ...more symptoms »
+When confronted with a stressor, the body's nervous system reacts ...more symptoms »